zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef wants to view revenue earned for each month for past 12 months.
+1. Home Chef wants to view revenue earned each month for past 12 months.
-2. Home chef switches to statistics tab.
+2. Home Chef switches to statistics tab.
-3. BTBB displays revenue for each month for the past 12 months.
+3. BTBB displays revenue earned each month for the past 12 months in a bar chart.

    Use case ends.